SQL Server Performance Tuning

 When you hover over each component, you can view additional information.

-To optimize this query, rewrite it as the first query with selected columns and a join clause.
+To optimize the query, rewrite the first query with selected columns and a join clause.

 Here are some of the SQL query best practices that you may follow for better SQL Server database performance.